Cameron Crotty

-Cameron Crotty (born May 5, 1999) is a Canadian professional ice hockey defenceman for the Belleville Senators in the American Hockey League (AHL) while under contract to the Ottawa Senators of the National Hockey League (NHL).
+Cameron Crotty (born May 5, 1999) is a Canadian professional ice hockey player who is a defenceman for the Belleville Senators of the American Hockey League (AHL) while under contract to the Ottawa Senators of the National Hockey League (NHL).
 He previously played for the Arizona Coyotes and Minnesota Wild.
-He was selected by the Arizona Coyotes 82nd overall in the 2017 NHL entry draft.
+He was selected by the Arizona Coyotes in the third round, 82nd overall, of the 2017 NHL entry draft.

 Playing career

+Amateur

 Crotty played with the Brockville Braves of the Central Canada Hockey League (CCHL) between 2015 and 2017.
 He won the CCHL Top Prospect Award following the 2016–17 CCHL season.
-He then joined the Boston University Terriers in the National Collegiate Athletic Association's Hockey East.
-At the end of his first season with the Terriers, Crotty was named to Hockey East's All-Academic Team.
-He won the Hockey East Conference Championship with the Terries that season.
-In his final season with Boston University, Crotty was named one of the team's alternate captains.
+He then joined the Boston University Terriers of the National Collegiate Athletic Association's Hockey East conference.
+In his freshman season in 2017–18 season, he put up one goal and seven assists for eight points.
+The Terriers won the Hockey East championship and advanced to the northeast regional final of the Frozen Four tournament where they were knocked out by the Michigan Wolverines.
+At the end of the season, Crotty was named to Hockey East's All-Academic Team.
+He returned to Boston University for his sophomore season in 2018–19 and put up five goals and ten points in 38 games.
+The Terriers were knocked out in the semifinals of the Hockey East championship by the Northeastern Huskies.
+In his final season with Boston University in 2019–20, Crotty was named one of the team's alternate captains.
+In 30 games, he registered four goals and nine points before the season was cancelled on March 12, 2020 due to the COVID-19 pandemic.